Pavani-30/my-first-repo/README.md

 * Description
 This task explains the creating a folder and cloning a repository into local computer.
 We created  a file named hello_world.txt.
 It is staged and committed to local computer and pushed to github.

-* Workflow
+# Workflow

-# Creating a folder
+* Creating a folder
 mkdir project1
-# Change directory
+* Change directory
 cd project1
-# Initializing a repo
+* Initializing a repo
 git init
-# Cloning a repo
+* Cloning a repo
 git clone https://github.com/Pavani-30/my-first-repo
-# Change directory
+* Change directory
 cd my-first-repo
-# Creating a file
+* Creating a file
 touch hello_world.txt
-# Staging a file
+8 Staging a file
 git add hello_world.txt
-# Committing
+* Committing
 git commit -m "Commit my first file"
-# Push to github
+* Push to github
 git push -u origin main